Rest in Piss Charlie Kirk

 The crocodile tears of liberal politicians likes of Gavin Newsom and Kamala Harris, who preside over a system of relentless police violence, imperialist slaughter, and the slow death of economic deprivation, now feign horror at a single act of “reprehensible” violence.
 Their selective outrage is a performance meant to uphold bourgeois order.
 We are told to mourn Kirk, but when were we asked to mourn the thousands of Palestinian children immolated by the weaponry of capital’s imperial proxies?
 If these liberals could summon even a fraction of their current indignation for the victims of their own system, their pronouncements might carry weight.
 Instead, they inundate us with their sanctimonious noise, revealing that their concern is not for life but for the stability of their class rule.

-Charlie Kirk was not a philosopher, her wasn’t even a decent debater, what he was, was a functionary.
+Charlie Kirk was not a philosopher, he wasn’t even a decent debater, what he was, was a functionary.
 His purpose was to manufacture consent for the ruling class, to keep the proletariat confused and divided.
 His organization, Turning Point USA, served as a conduit for Christofascist ideology, packaging the interests of capital as the “God-given rights” of the common man.
 His frantic defense of the Second Amendment was never about popular defense against tyranny, it was about sanctifying private property and the right of the individual capitalist to protect their assets against the working class.
 By convincing a segment of that very same working class that their interests align with their exploiters, Kirk performed a valuable service, generating a thick fog of false consciousness to obscure the reality of class antagonism.

 To fully grasp the American obsession with firearms that Kirk so effectively manipulated, one must understand the concept of commodity fetishism.
 The gun is not merely a tool, it is a fetishized object, imbued by bourgeois ideology with mystical powers of freedom, sovereignty, and security.
 This fetishism obscures the real social relations of its production and its function as an instrument of class society.
 It appears as a sacred relic of liberty, detached from the systemic violence it perpetuates.
 This is how a rational-sounding argument can be made for accepting thousands of deaths as a “prudent deal.”
-The real, material horror of a child’s death is rendered abstract, less important than the worship of a fetishized commodity and the ideology it represents.
+The real, material horror of a near-daily parade of dead children is rendered abstract, less important than the worship of a fetishized commodity and the ideology it represents.

 The dialectic is a merciless process.
 A force, once unleashed, inevitably calls forth its opposite.
 Kirk and his ilk championed a society saturated with the instruments of death, arguing that an armed citizenry was the ultimate check on state power.
 What they cultivated was not a bulwark against government overreach, but a paranoid, atomized society where violence becomes the first resort for settling disputes, both personal and political.
 They sowed the wind of violent rhetoric and paranoid fantasies, and in Utah, the whirlwind was reaped.
 His death serves as an example of what the anarchists once called propaganda of the deed, an act of violence intended to inspire others to action.